 Creative Practice 1

-The module aims to increase your awareness of the contributing artistic and stage management expertise that support the craft of acting.
+The module aims to increase the student’s awareness of the contributing artistic and stage management expertise that support the craft of acting.
 Module content essentially develops the student’s understanding of the skills required to develop as an artist, establishing the framework to take on projects and lead them autonomously.

 Physicality in Theatre 1